 Rice may be a very different crop to cocoa or tea, but it is a good fit with our strategy because we want to influence whole sectors and a range of significant crops.

 Many big brands share Geert’s enthusiasm for sustainable rice.
-For example, Mars Food, owner of the largest rice brand, Uncle Ben’s Rice, has committed to 100% certified rice by 2020.
+For example, Mars Food, owner of the largest rice brand, Uncle Ben’s Rice, has committed to sustainably source 100% of its rice by 2020.
 Mars Food is one of several multinational companies to have joined the SRP alongside governments, the United Nations Environment Program, the International Rice Research Institute, NGOs and other partners.

 What is UTZ’s role?